 The average annual precipitation of Lake Charles is one of the highest among U.S. cities, at 57.49 inches per year.
-This gives the City an elevated risk of flooding, compounded by its proximity to the Gulf of Mexico and its low-lying terrain traversed by lakes, bayous, and rivers.
-The most recent natural disasters in Lake Charles began with category 4 Hurricane Laura, which devastated the city on August 27, 2020.
-The National Weather Service called the storm surge "unsurvivable," and it was accompanied by one-minute sustained wind speeds of 150 miles per hour (mph).
-The Lake Charles Regional Airport saw a gust of 128 mph, and other wind meters within the City reached 137 mph, or 220 kilometers per hour (km/h).
+This gives the City an elevated risk of flooding, compounded by its proximity to the Gulf of America and its low-lying terrain traversed by lakes, bayous, and rivers.
+The most recent natural disasters in Lake Charles began with Category 4 Hurricane Laura, which devastated the City on August 27, 2020.
+The National Weather Service called the storm surge "unsurvivable," and it was accompanied by one-minute sustained wind speeds of 150 mph.
+The Lake Charles Regional Airport saw a gust of 128 mph, and other wind meters within the City reached 137 mph, or 220 km/h.
 The radar at the National Weather Service Lake Charles forecast office-whose staff evacuated, transferring the office's operations to the Brownsville, TX office-was destroyed around the time of landfall, with its dome sheared from the radar tower's base and much of its internal equipment destroyed.
 To compound the catastrophe, a few weeks later, Hurricane Delta also hit Lake Charles, causing extensive damage.
 In February of 2021, a severe winter storm burst pipes in many storm-damaged properties, crippling the municipal water system.
 Finally, in May 2021, an extra-tropical storm would unleash 16-18 inches of rain on Lake Charles in less than six hours, as described below.